-Approximately thirty-two percent of tobacco retailers accessible to youth are located on the east border counties.
-Approximately ten percent of tobacco retailers accessible to youth are located on the west border counties.
-Roughly fifty-three
+Thirty-one percent of tobacco retailers accessible to youth are located on the east border counties.
+Eight percent of tobacco retailers accessible to youth are located on the west border counties.
+Roughly 50 percent of tobacco retailers are located in

-percent of tobacco retailers are located in counties with the ten most populous cities, each represented below in separate strata.
+strata.

 1 Cass

 2 Grand Forks/Traill/Pembina

 3 Burleigh

 4 Benson/Towner/Cavalier/Pierce/Eddy/Nelson/Rolette

 5 Dickey/Sargent/Logan/McIntosh/LaMoure

 6 Ward

 7 Grant/Oliver/Sheridan/Emmons/McLean

 8 Barnes/Stutsman

 9 Morton/Mercer

 10 Griggs/Kidder/Wells/Steele/Foster

 11 Burke/Divide/Montrail/McKenzie

 12 Billings/Dunn/Golden Valley/Slope/Bowman/Adams/Hettinger

 13 Ramsey/Walsh

 14 Richland/Ransom

 15 Bottineau/Renville/McHenry

 16 Stark

 17 Williams

 The total number of outlets sampled varies from year to year, depending on number of outlets in the frame size and the prior year's RVR, for example.

 b.
 Is clustering used within the stratified sample?

 Yes (Go to Question 8.)

 No (Go to Question 9.)

 8. Provide the following information about clustering.

 a.
 Provide a full description of how clusters are formed.
 (If multistage clusters are used, give definitions of clusters at each stage.)

 b.
-Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.
+Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the $method(s)$ is (are) implemented.